rfong/zine-layout/README.md

 This script generates zine print layouts that are meant to be folded from A4 paper.
 I wrote it to streamline the A7 size [zines](https://distractibility.github.io) I sometimes make at home.

-Specifically, it expects an input PDF formatted as a page size you would get by folding a sheet N times (e.g. folding an A4 sheet into A5, A6, A7 size).

-If you need letter size paper instead: the Python script theoretically supports it, but I didn't enable that option in the bash entry point because I don't have letter size paper at home.

 # Environment
 Requires Python 3.